openharmony/docs/en/application-dev/reference/errorcodes/errorcode-batteryStatistics.md

 **Description**

-This error code is reported for a service connection failure.
+This error code is reported if a service connection failure occurs.

 **Possible Causes**